Germany’s most modern high technology park

 A high-performance camera on board the Mars Express space probe that transmits sensational images of the red neighbouring planet, sugar-based vaccines, tandem solar cells with a world-record efficiency of almost 30 percent, the first year-round electricity storage system - all this and much more is "Made in Adlershof".
 The plans being forged in Berlin Adlershof have always been high-flying.
 In 1909, the first German motorised airfield opened on the site, and Adlershof became the "Mecca" of the aircraft industry.

 Today, a good 100 years later, the “Wissenschafts and Wirtschaftsstandort Adlershof”, WISTA for short, is Germany’s most modern high technology park and the most important scientific, economic, and media centre in Berlin.
-Since 1991, on the four square kilometre large area, eleven extramural research institutions have established themselves, as well as six Humboldt University institutes and more than 800 companies.
-Through the exchange of knowledge between the various establishments and their worldwide networks, innumerable innovative products and new jobs have already been created.
-Thereby, a concentration takes place in the technology fields of the photonic and optic, micro-systems and materials, information technology IT and media, biotechnology and environmental as well as photovoltaics.
+Since 1991, on the four square kilometre large area, ten extramural research institutions have established themselves, as well as six Humboldt University institutes and more than 1200 companies.
+Through the transfer of knowledge between the various institutions and their worldwide networking, countless innovative products and new jobs have already been created.
+There is a concentration on the technology fields of photonics and optics, microsystems and materials, information technology (IT) and media, biotechnology and the environment, and photovoltaics.